-24 As defined in the Annex to Commission Recommendation of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises, OJ L 124, 20.5.2003, p.
-36.
+37 As defined in the Annex to Commission Recommendation of 6 May 2003 concerning the definition of micro, small and medium-sized enterprises (OJ L 124, 20.5.2003, p.
+36).

-25 See judgments in Case T-325/01 Daimler Chrysler v Commission EU:T:2005:322; Case C-217/05 Confederación Espanola de Empresarios de Estaciones de Servicio v CEPSA EU:C:2006:784; and Case C-279/06 CEPSA Estaciones de Servicio SA v LV Tobar e Hijos SL EU:C:2008:485.
+operator.
+This applies where the agent bears no significant financial or commercial risks in relation to the contracts concluded or negotiated on behalf of the principal, as further explained in paragraphs (31) to (34)38.
+In that case, the agency agreement falls wholly or partially outside the scope of Article 101(1) of the Treaty39.
+As this constitutes an exception to the general applicability of Article 101 of the Treaty to agreements between undertakings, the conditions for categorising an agreement as an agency agreement that falls outside the scope of Article 101(1) of the Treaty should be interpreted narrowly.
+For example, it is less likely that an agency agreement will be categorised as falling outside the scope of Article 101(1) of the Treaty where the agent negotiates and/or concludes contracts on behalf of a large number of principals40.
+The qualification given to their agreement by the parties or by national law is not material for this categorisation.

-There are three types of financial or commercial risk that are material to the categorisation of an agreement as an agency agreement for the purpose of applying Article 101(1).
+There are three types of financial or commercial risks that are material to the categorisation of an agreement as an agency agreement that falls outside the scope of Article 101(1) of the Treaty:

-First, there are contract-specific risks, which are directly related to the contracts concluded and/or negotiated by the agent on behalf of the principal, such as financing of stocks.
+contract-specific risks, which are directly related to the contracts concluded and/or negotiated by the agent on behalf of the principal, such as the financing of stocks;

-Second, there are risks related to market-specific investments.
-These are investments specifically required for the type of activity for which the agent has been appointed by the principal, that is, which are required to enable the agent to conclude and/or negotiate this type of contract.
-Such investments are usually sunk, which means that upon leaving that particular field of activity the investment cannot be used for other activities or sold other than at a significant loss.
+risks related to market-specific investments.
+Those are investments specifically required for the type of activity for which the agent has been appointed by the principal, that is, which are required to enable the agent to conclude and/or negotiate a specific type of contract.
+Such investments are usually sunk, which means that upon leaving that particular field of activity the investment cannot be used for other activities or sold other than at a significant loss;

-Third, there are the risks related to other activities undertaken on the same product market, to the extent that the principal requires under the agency relationship that the agent undertakes such activities not as an agent on behalf of the principal, but at its own risk.
+risks related to other activities undertaken on the same product market, to the extent that the principal requires, as part of the agency relationship, the agent to undertake such activities not as an agent on behalf of the principal, but at the agent’s own risk.